sertansenturk/tomato/README.md

 3. **What are the supported Python versions?**

-    `tomato` supports all Python versions above 3.5.
+    `tomato` supports Python versions 3.5, 3.6, and 3.7.
 If you want to run `tomato` on Python 2.7, please install [v0.13.0](https://github.com/sertansenturk/tomato/releases/tag/v0.13.0) or below.

 4. **Where are the MATLAB binaries?**